tclovett/Jeopardy/README.md

  - Make sure you complete all of the user stories (not everything is covered by the test suite!)

+ - Look at the style.css and assign the appropriate classes/id's to the components

 ## Application Overview